JimTravisGoog/bigquery-reverse-geolocation/README.md

 This script creates a BigQuery dataset and also downloads some test data

-  6 .
-Set the setup bash script to be executable and run it
+6.Set the setup bash script to be executable and run it

 <pre class=prettyprint>